Hyperinflation in Venezuela

 In 2014, the annual inflation rate reached 69%, the highest in the world.
 In 2015, the inflation rate was 181%, again the highest in the world and the highest in the country's history at the time.
 The rate reached 800% in 2016, over 4,000% in 2017, and about 1,700,000% in 2018, and reaching 2,000,000%, with Venezuela spiraling into hyperinflation.
 While the Venezuelan government "had essentially stopped" producing official inflation estimates as of early 2018, inflation economist Steve Hanke estimated the rate at that time to be 5,220%.
 The Central Bank of Venezuela (BCV) officially estimates that the inflation rate increased to 53,798,500% between 2016 and April 2019.
 In April 2019, the International Monetary Fund estimated that inflation would reach 10,000,000% by the end of 2019.
 Several economic controls were lifted by Maduro administration in 2019, which helped to partially tame inflation until May 2020.

-In December 2021, economists and the Central Bank of Venezuela announced that Venezuela would reach in the first quarter of 2022 more than 12 months with monthly inflation below 50% after more than four years of a hyperinflationary cycle, which would technically indicate its exit from hyperinflation, but its consequences remain.
+In December 2021, economists and the Central Bank of Venezuela announced that in the first quarter of 2022, Venezuela would reach more than 12 months with monthly inflation below 50% after more than four years of a hyperinflationary cycle.
+This would technically indicate its exit from hyperinflation, but the consequences would remain.